Peter Tyndall: Ombudsman

 In November 2016 Peter Tyndall was elected President of the International Ombudsman Institute at the 11th IOI World Conference in Bangkok.

+Retirement

 He retired from office at the end of 2021.
+After leaving office, he stated his belief that there was no appetite among politicians for the introduction of stronger ethics laws in Ireland, and that he had "never known anything more unfit for purpose than our current ethics legislation."